 What is Christian counseling?

 We provide Christian and traditional counseling.
-Many people who come for counseling want to integrate their faith with the process.
-Our foundational belief is that Biblical principles speak to meaning, purpose and change needed in order to achieve healthy relationships with others, God and also to the individual themselves.
+Many people who come for counseling desire to integrate their faith with the process.
+Our foundational belief is that Biblical principles speak to meaning, purpose and change in order to achieve healthy relationships with others, God and also to the individual themselves.
 We use Christian principles in the therapeutic process as a source for real personal growth always in a non-coercive manner.
 Proven secular psychological theories are also integrated in the therapeutic relationship from a wide variety of theories of personality and psychotherapy that do not conflict with scripture.

 Is there a scriptural basis for counseling?